mentembyunsw/topics/2b2c5e648979/content.md

 According to Aristotle’s Poetics, there are three main ways you can make speeches persuasive.
 These are by employing the rhetorical strategies of logos, ethos or pathos.

-**Logos**
+**Logos**.
 Logos refers to 'word'.
 Logos persuades audiences through the use of reason, respecting the role of evidence, logic, clarity, coherence.

-**Ethos**
+**Ethos**.
 Ethos refers to 'character'.
 Ethos persuades audiences through the character of the speaker, demonstrable through reputation, expertise, credibility and personality.

-**Pathos**
+**Pathos**.
 Pathos refers to 'suffering'.
 Pathos persuades audiences by appealing to the emotions, arousing sympathy, stimulating imagination, identifying with traditions and beliefs.

 In addition to logos, ethos and pathos, scholars in communication explain that good rhetorical practice should also be: